-601 Front panel does not respond The main controller U121 (U10 for serial MY53xx6xxx) attempts to establish serial communications with the front panel controller U1 (U602 for serial MY53xx6xxx) on the front panel board.
-During this test, the U1 (U602 for serial MY53xx6xxx) turns on all display segments.
+601 Front panel does not respond The main controller U17 ( U10 for serial MY53xx6xxx ) attempts to establish serial communications with the front panel controller U1 ( U602 for serial MY53xx6xxx ) on the front panel board.
+During this test, the U1 ( U602 for serial MY53xx6xxx ) turns on all display segments.
 Communication must function in both directions for this test to pass.
-If this error is detected during the power-on self-test, the power supply will beep twice.
+If this error is detected during power-on self-test, the power supply will beep twice.
 This error is only readable from the remote interface.
-602 RAM read/write failed This test writes and reads a 55h and AAh checker board pattern to each address of RAM U125.
+602 RAM read/write failed This test writes and reads a 55h and AAh checker board pattern to each address of ram U11.
 Any incorrect readback will cause a test failure.
 This error is only readable from the remote interface.
-603 A/D sync stuck The main controller issues an A/D sync pulse to U121 and U130 to latch the value in the ADC slope counters.
-A failure is detected when a sync interrupt is not recognized and subsequent timeout occurs.
-604 A/D slope convergence failed The input amplifier is configured to the measure zero (MZ) state in the 10 V range.
+603 A/D sync stuck The main controller issues an A/D sync pulse to U17 and U16 to latch the value in the ADC slope counters.
+A failure is detected when a sync interrupt is not recognized and subsequent time-out occurs 604 A/D slope convergence failed The input amplifier is configured to the measure zero (MZ) state in the 10 V range.
 This test checks whether the ADC integrator produces nominally the same number of positive and negative slope decisions (±10%) during a 20 ms interval.
-605 Cannot calibrate rundown gain This test checks the nominal gain between integrating the ADC and the U121 on-chip ADC.
+605 Cannot calibrate rundown gain This test checks the nominal gain between integrating ADC and the U17 on-chip ADC.
 This error is reported if the procedure can not run to completion due to a hardware failure.
-606 Rundown gain out of range This test checks the nominal gain between the integrating ADC and the U121 on-chip ADC.
-The nominal gain is checked to a ±10% tolerance.
-607 Rundown too noisy This test checks the gain repeatability between the integrating ADC and the U121 on-chip ADC.
+606 Rundown gain out of range This test checks the nominal gain between the integrating ADC and the U17 on-chip ADC.
+The nominal gain is checked to $\pm 10\%$ tolerance.
+607 Rundown too noisy This test checks the gain repeatability between the integrating ADC and the U17 on-chip ADC.
 The gain test (606) is performed eight times.
-Gain noise must be less than ±64 LSB of the U121 on-chip ADC.
+Gain noise must be less than $\pm 64$ LSB of the U17 on-chip ADC.
+608 Serial configuration readback failed This test re-sends the last 3 bytes of serial configuration data to all the serial paths (SERDAT, SERBCK, SERCLK).
+The data is then clocked back into U16 and compared against the original 3 bytes sent.
+A failure occurs if the data do not match.
+This tests checks the serial data path through U29.